Things to do in Turkey

-A result of influences from their Eastern neighbors, Turkey has some pretty unique bathrooms.
+As a result of influences from their Eastern neighbors, Turkey has some pretty unique bathrooms.
 Imagine a men’s urinal.
 Now, instead of it being in a wall, transfer it to the ground.
 Voilà, you have a Turkish toilet.
 This isn’t the case everywhere, of course.
 Many establishments have the toilets that westerners are familiar with.
-Instead, they are sprinkled around the more traditional buildings, and are truly a strange sight.
+Instead, they are sprinkled around the more traditional buildings and are truly a strange sight.

 The Whirling Dervish

 A dervish is a member of the Sufis or Muslim mystics.
 They believe in the emotional aspects of dancing, gaining enlightenment due to a trance-like state from the whirling.
 The ritual is designed to bring them closer to God, and they continue to perform it today.
 It’s a far cry from the religious ceremonies most westerners are used to.